schwanbeck/YSMR/README.md

 	+ The limit for 'try to omit motility outliers'.
 If the percentage of calculated motility outliers compared to all data points surpasses the given percentage, 'try to omit motility outliers' will be retroactively disabled.
 	+ Accepts a floating point number.
 + exclude measurement when above x times average area : 2.0
-	+ Setting the value to 0 will disable it.
+	+ Setting the value to 0 will disable exclusion.
 	+ Data points with area measurements above x times the average area of the track will be discarded.
 	+ Accepts a floating point number.
 + rod average width/height ratio min. : 0.125
-	+ Lower end average width to height ratio when basic recording settings: 'rod shaped bacteria' is set to True.
+	+ Lower limit average width to height ratio when basic recording settings: 'rod shaped bacteria' is set to True.
 Example: the default value is equal to a ratio of 1:8.
 	+ Accepts a floating point number.
 + rod average width/height ratio max. : 0.67
-	+ Upper end average width to height ratio when basic recording settings: 'rod shaped bacteria' is set to True.
+	+ Upper limit average width to height ratio when basic recording settings: 'rod shaped bacteria' is set to True.
 Example: the default value is equal to a ratio of ~1:1.5.
 	+ Accepts a floating point number.
 + coccoid average width/height ratio min. : 0.8
-	+ Lower end average width to height ratio when basic recording settings: 'rod shaped bacteria' is set to False.
+	+ Lower limit average width to height ratio when basic recording settings: 'rod shaped bacteria' is set to False.
 Example: the default value is equal to a ratio of 1:1.25.
 	+ Accepts a floating point number.
 + coccoid average width/height ratio max. : 1.0
-	+ Upper end average width to height ratio when basic recording settings: 'rod shaped bacteria' is set to False.
+	+ Upper limit average width to height ratio when basic recording settings: 'rod shaped bacteria' is set to False.
 Example: the default value is equal to a ratio of 1:1.
 	+ Accepts a floating point number.
 + percent of screen edges to exclude : 5.0
-	+ Setting the value to 0 will disable it.
+	+ Setting the value to 0 will disable exclusion.
-	+ Exclude tracks if their average x- or y-position is within x percent of the screen edges.
+	+ Exclude tracks if their average x- or y-position is within specified percent of the screen edges.
 	+ Accepts a floating point number.
 + maximal recursion depth : 960
-	+ Setting the value to 0 will disable it.
+	+ Setting the value to 0 will disable recursion.
-	+ Tracks will be split on errors (advanced track data analysis settings: 'maximal consecutive holes' or 'try to omit motility outliers') and parts recursively analysed until the specified depth is reached.
+	+ Tracks will be split on erroneous data (advanced track data analysis settings: 'maximal consecutive holes' or 'try to omit motility outliers') and parts recursively analysed until the specified depth is reached.
 	+ Accepts an integer value.
 + limit track length exactly : False
 	+ See basic track data analysis settings: 'limit track length to x seconds'.